thoughtbot/ios-on-rails/book/iOS/posting_an_event_afn.md

 ### Creating a Task for Making Requests

 With AFNetworking, making a POST request with a dictionary of parameters is quite easy.
-We call the `POST:parameters:success:failure` method and provide the `@"events"` path, the event's JSON dictionary, and a success and failure block.
+We call the `POST:parameters:success:failure` method and provide the `@"events"` path, the event's JSON dictionary, and a success or failure block.

-Don't forget to `#import "HUMEvent.h"` since we need to use the method `JSONDictionary` we previously defined.
+Don't forget to `#import "HUMEvent.h"` since we need to use the method `JSONDictionary` that we previously defined.

 	// HUMRailsClient.m